Open-Systems-Pharmacology/Suite/CODING_STANDARDS_R.md

 Package vignettes are written using `{rmarkdown}` package.
 Here are some good practices to follow while writing these documents:

 - It is strongly recommended that only alphanumeric characters (`a-z`, `A-Z` and `0-9`) and dashes (`-`) are used in chunk labels, because they are not special characters and will surely work for all output formats.
-Other characters, spaces and underscores in particular, may cause trouble in certain packages, such as **bookdown**, **styler**.
+Other characters, spaces and underscores in particular, may cause trouble in certain packages, such as `{bookdown}`, `{styler}`.
 Ref: <https://bookdown.org/yihui/rmarkdown/r-code.html>

 ````